TOGoS/TScript34-P0018/README.md

-  - If all goes well you should be prompted to unlock your GPG signing key, which will be used to generate some `.asc` files, and then P0018 will generate `.md5` and `.sha1` files and cram everything needed - the POM file, the executable, sources, and javadoc JARs, `.asc` signature files for each of those, and `.md5` and `.sha1` files for everything.
-  - There should now be a zip file under target named as artifact ID + "-" + version + "-package.zip".
+  - If all goes well you should be prompted to unlock your GPG signing key, which will be used to generate some `.asc` files, and then P0018 will generate `.md5` and `.sha1` files and cram everything needed--the POM file, the executable, sources, and javadoc JARs, `.asc` signature files for each of those, and `.md5` and `.sha1` files for everything--into a zip file named named "target/" + artifact ID + "-" + version + "-package.zip".
 - Go to https://central.sonatype.com/publishing ,
   - Click 'Publish Component'
   - Enter a 'deployment name'